AI Sessions

 Tools Covered #

 Entire.io – Git-native session archival using shadow branches.
-Supports multiple AI tools (Claude Code, Cursor) with cross-session indexing and attribution tracking.
+Supports multiple AI tools (Claude Code, Gemini CLI, Cursor) with cross-session indexing, checkpoint rewind, and attribution tracking.
+Go CLI backed by $60M seed funding.

 cctrace – Lightweight Claude Code conversation capture.
 Reads JSONL transcripts and produces structured output for archival.